lcs2-iitd/ELL884-2402/project.md

 ---

-# Projects Selection

-Please find the [list of projects](/_assignments/ELL409-Projects.pdf) attached herewith.

-Fill out [this form](https://forms.office.com/r/8cx1fvd2T1) to select the project.
-You need to fill in the top-5 preferences.

----

-# Alloted Projects
+# List of Projects

-Please find the allotted projects [here](/_assignments/Allotted_Projects.pdf).

----

-# Project 1: Developing a System for Table QA
+## Project 1: Developing a System for Table QA

 **Problem Statement**
 The aim of this project is to develop a system capable of answering complex, free-form questions based on tabular data.
 Unlike simple factual QA tasks, this project requires the system to understand the question, retrieve relevant information from the table, reason about the retrieved data, and generate a coherent and contextually accurate answer in natural language.